Zero emission vehicles

 The UK is leading the charge on zero emission vehicles.

 The Transitioning to zero emission cars and vans: 2035 delivery plan states the UK’s aim to be the fastest G7 nation to decarbonise vehicles.
-Petrol, diesel car and van sales will be phased out by 2030 and all new cars and vans must be fully zero emission at the tailpipe by 2035.
+Petrol, diesel car and van sales will be phased out and all new cars and vans must be fully zero emission at the tailpipe by 2035.

 With a £2.8 billion package to support the phase out dates, this ambitious plan will accelerate demand for zero emission vehicles.